openprocurement/openprocurement.api/docs/source/procuring.rst

 Registration of the Tender
 --------------------------
-Tender registration consist of primary record creation and documentation uploading.
+Tender registration consists of primary record creation and documentation uploading.

 Creating primary Tender record
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~